 The cardigan turned out really nice.
 I had enough yarn for ¾ sleeves, and a cropped hem.
 It’s actually the exact shape I was aiming for!
 My red cotton cardigan has a really nice fit and the perfect length for my taste.
 I’m used to sleeves being overly long, so this ¾ length is strange to me.
 It feels nice and practical, so I’m guessing I’ll get used to it pretty soon.

 For the photos, I wanted to create an outfit I actually plan on wearing.
 This will be perfect for going to our weekly pub quiz next winter.
 The pub is really chilly, and even though I don’t usually stay beyond an hour, I get frozen to the core.
 The cotton cardigan is light enough to wear under a coat, and will keep me warm inside.

 I wore the cardigan over a mesh top and a basic spaghetti strap top, and The Pretty Basic Jersey Skirt.
 I added an elastic belt to the mix.
 The belt gives the outfit a more polished look, and serves as an eye-catcher.
 It’s always a smart idea to enhance the narrowest part of the body, especially when wearing long hems.
 The belt does just that, while hiding the basic elastic waist of the skirt.

 The hems on the cardigan are of equal length, I just managed to pull it on wrong!

 This outfit is also nice for stepping out on a cooler summer day.
 Lighter socks make the outfit less wintery, and the cotton cardigan is easy to remove if the weather grows warmer.

-I hope you’ve enjoyed reading about the velvet skirt looks!
+I hope you’ve enjoyed reading about my new cotton cardigan.